fusioncharts/dev_centre_docs/chart-guide/drag-node-chart/adding-and-editing-nodes.md

 });
 ```

-<p class="text-info">You can get the latest updated node positions using JavaScript or by [submitting the updated positions]{% linkTo tutorials/chart-guide/drag-node-chart/updating-chart-data-on-server.md %} to a server-side script.</p>
+<p class="text-info">You can get the latest updated node positions using JavaScript or by [submitting the updated positions](/chart-guide/drag-node-chart/updating-chart-data-on-server) to a server-side script.</p>